Arriva London: History

 The origins of Arriva London can be traced back to 1980 when the Cowie Group purchased the Grey-Green coach business in London.

-On February 1987, Grey-Green commenced operating bus routes in north and east London under contract to London Regional Transport (LRT).
+In February 1987, Grey-Green commenced operating bus routes in north and east London under contract to London Regional Transport (LRT).

 On 1 April 1989, London Buses was divided into 11 separate business units, two of which were Leaside Buses and South London Transport.
 As part of the privatisation of London bus services, the Cowie Group purchased these business units in September 1994 and January 1995 for £25.5 million and £17 million respectively.
 As a result of London Transport stipulating in 1995 that buses operating in London must feature a livery painted 80% red, Leaside Buses and South London Transport were both rebranded by design consultants Sigmund Shalit & Associates as Cowie Leaside and Cowie South London in January 1996, with buses receiving a livery of red with yellow striping and blue and white Cowie fleetnames.

 On 1 August 1996, the Cowie Group purchased British Bus, which owned the Kentish Bus and London & Country businesses that also operated London-area bus services.
 In November 1997, the Cowie Group was rebranded as Arriva.
 The combined group of London operations - Grey Green, Kentish Bus, Leaside Buses, London & Country and South London Transport - initially maintained their liveries with added Arriva logos and fleetnames until a new London red variant of the national livery scheme was eventually introduced.

 On 1 January 2016, as part of a decision to consolidate all of Arriva's Transport for London operations with Arriva London, Arriva Herts & Essex, Arriva Kent Thameside and Tellings-Golden Miller's Transport for London operations were each transferred to Arriva London.